Challenge from THFC

 Piece movement is exactly as in standard chess.
 However, the first legal move that you attempt to make is final.
 There is no Submit button!
 This means that when it is your turn to move, and you pick up a piece and drop it in any (legal!) square, that constitutes your move - no takebacks!

-You may try illegal move, in such case the attempt fails and you can try something else.
+You may try illegal moves, in such case the attempt fails and you can try something else.

 The game is ended with mate, resignation, stalemate (which is draw), or draw agreement.
 There is no 50-move rule, or 3-fold repetition (you can't know whether they happened, after all).